|

 SWCPC 832

 Portraits of Linda and her husband Les at their ranch in New Mexico.
-Mrs. Davis grew up in the ranch country east of
+Mrs. Davis

-the Sangre de Cristo Mountains near Cimarron.
-Her
+grew up in the ranch country east of the Sangre de Cristo Mountains near

-family and that of her husband, Les Davis, had ranched in the area for a few generations.
-She is actively involved in operating the ranch
+Cimarron.
+Her family and that of her husband, Les Davis, had ranched in the area

-as well as supporting various organizations related to ranching and New Mexico history.
-She is a Golden Spur Award recipient, following in
+as supporting various organizations related to ranching and New Mexico history.

-the footsteps of her father who was the first recipient.
+who was the first recipient.

 Davis, Roy Bennett

-Photograph collection, 1967
+Photograph Collection, 1967

 7 copy prints

-SWCPC 196, E4
+SWCPC 196 E4

-Consists of photographs of Roy B. Davis, "Progressive
+Consists of photographs of Roy B. Davis, Progressive Farmer's Man of the Year

-Born in McGregor, Texas, in 1900, Roy B. Davis moved to Lubbock with his family in 1921.
+Born in McGregor, Texas, in 1900, Roy B. Davis moved to Lubbock with his family

-position until his retirement in 1971.
+Lubbock, in which position he served until his retirement in 1971.

 Davis, Tommie